Skarimva: Skeleton-based Action Recognition is a Multi-view Application: Results

 \subsection{Comparison with other skeleton recalculations}

 Besides the approach followed in this work, two other methods for improving the skeletons of \textit{NTU-RGBD} have been evaluated already.
-In \textit{PoseConv3D}~\cite{duan2022revisiting}, the authors created and used higher-quality 2D body-only skeletons with a more recent 2D pose estimator.
-In \textit{NTU-X}~\cite{trivedi2021ntu} new whole-body 2D and 3D skeletons were created with a single-view 2D-to-3D lifting approach.
-As can be seen in the results of Table~\ref{tab:ntux}, the multi-view triangulation approach proposed in this work outperforms both previous methods by a significant margin.
+As described previously, \textit{PoseConv3D}~\cite{duan2022revisiting} has introduced higher-quality 2D body-only skeletons from a more recent 2D estimator, and \textit{NTU-X}~\cite{trivedi2021ntu} new whole-body skeletons with a single-view 2D-to-3D lifting approach.
+The results in Table~\ref{tab:ntux} show that the multi-view triangulation approach proposed in this work outperforms both previous methods by a significant margin.

-Note that there are some differences in the trainings that could slightly affect the results.
+Note that there exist some slight training differences, but they are unlikely to significantly affect the results.
 The \textit{NTU-X} \textit{body} set includes $6$ foot keypoints, whereas the one from \textit{PoseConv3D} and \textit{Skarimva} only use the standard \textit{COCO}~\cite{lin2014microsoft} body joints.
 The \textit{body+fingers} set is basically the same, except that \textit{Skarimva} uses $2$ additional joints derived from the body joints.
 The face joints of \textit{NTU-X} do not contain keypoints for the cheeks, so their \textit{body+fingers+face} set has $118$ joints instead of the $137$ in \textit{Skarimva}.
-Regarding the model ensembling, the original results of \textit{MSG3D} uses a two-stream approach with joint and bone input modalities (\textit{j+b}), in which each output of the two models is ensembled by averaging the two prediction distributions.
-The papers of \textit{NTU-X}~\cite{trivedi2021ntu} and \textit{PoseConv3D}~\cite{duan2022revisiting} do not explain their ensembling method but from the source-code it seems they use the same.
+Regarding model ensembling, the original results of \textit{MSG3D} use a two-stream approach with joint and bone input modalities (\textit{j+b}), in which each output of the two models is ensembled by averaging the two prediction distributions.
+The papers of \textit{NTU-X}~\cite{trivedi2021ntu} and \textit{PoseConv3D}~\cite{duan2022revisiting} do not explain their ensembling method, but from the source-code it seems they use the same.
 The results with \textit{Skarimva} do not use ensembling, but a single model with all four input modalities (\textit{j+b+jm+bm}), as in Table~\ref{tab:ntu_wb}.
-This way only one model has to be trained, which notably reduces training effort, but as shown in Table~\ref{tab:inpmod60}~and~\ref{tab:inpmod120} in the appendix, the accuracy stays on a similar level.
+This way only one model has to be trained, which notably reduces training effort, and as shown in Table~\ref{tab:inpmod60}~and~\ref{tab:inpmod120} in the appendix, the accuracy stays on a similar level.

 While the results of \textit{PoseConv3D}~\cite{duan2022revisiting} with the better body-only skeletons show that improving the quality of the 2D~pose estimates already is beneficial, the authors also noticed a larger drop in performance when projecting the original 3D poses back to 2D (\cite{duan2022revisiting},\,Table\,16), caused by the loss of helpful 3D information.
 This can also be seen when comparing the accuracy to the new 3D body-only poses of this work, which is clearly higher (while both methods used different 2D pose estimators, their performance is on a similar level, so the influence from this should be minimal).